Solaris™ 11 Advanced System Administration

 Hardware and Software Requirements

-(SPARC or PC) also running Solaris 10 are also required for shared use by the
+A machine running Solaris 11 for each student.
+SPARC hardware is preferable to PC hardware.
+Machines must be networked, and one or more intranet servers (SPARC or PC) also running Solaris 11 are also required for shared use by the students.

 Oracle and Java are registered trademarks of Oracle and/or its affiliates.